Stewart Jackson: Attempts at a political comeback

 Since losing his seat in 2017, Jackson has made several attempts at a political comeback, though has failed to be selected multiple times.

 Ahead of the 2019 General Election, he attempted to be selected for the safe seat of Sevenoaks in Kent, losing to Laura Trott.

-In 2020, he stood to be the Cambridgeshire Police and Crime Commissioner, losing to eventual winner Daryll Preston.
+In 2020, he stood to be the Conservative candidate for Cambridgeshire Police and Crime Commissioner, losing to eventual winner Daryll Preston.
 He lost the selection by a margin of two votes despite the endorsement of Home Secretary Priti Patel.

-Parliamentary expenses
+Parliamentary expenses scandal

 On 12 May 2009, both BBC Newsnight, and a second article published by The Daily Telegraph reported that Jackson had claimed £55,000 on housing costs for the constituency house, bringing the total sum to over £66,000.
 When asked about how MPs should be housed in their constituencies, Jackson was quoted in The Daily Telegraph as saying that any ban on the second home allowance would be "draconian and unfair".

 In May 2013, the Independent Parliamentary Standards Authority (IPSA) issued a High Court action in an attempt to recover £54,000 in alleged notional Capital Gains arising from Jackson's Peterborough home.